jayaseelan-james/clean-code/README.md

 ### Add Meaningful Context

 - Most names need context for clarity.
 Use well-named classes or functions to provide it, and only use prefixes when absolutely necessary.
-For instance, variables named *firstName*, *lastName*, *city*, *state*, etc. could be grouped into a class to represent a concept like an *Address*.
+For instance, variables named `firstName`, `lastName`, `city`, `state`, etc. could be grouped into a class to represent a concept like a `Address`.

 ### Don't Add Gratuitous Context